 - a medical history

 - tests of your memory, thinking, mood and behaviour

 - a brain scan.

-But there are ways to help some symptoms and make life easier and more enjoyable.
+There are ways to improve some symptoms and make life easier and more enjoyable.

 Psychological treatment, activities and home life